-- If an applicant never attends class (no-show) or cancels the contract prior to the class start date, all refunds due will be made within forty-five (45) calendar days of the first scheduled day of class or the date of cancellation, whichever is earlier. - 2.
+- 1. If an applicant never attends class (no-show) or cancels the contract prior to the class start date, all refunds due will be made within forty-five (45) calendar days of the first scheduled day of class or the date of cancellation, whichever is earlier. - 2.
 For an enrolled student, the refund due will be calculated using the last date of attendance (LDA) and be paid within forty-five (45) calendar days from the documented date of determination (DOD).
 The date of determination is the date the student gives written or verbal notice of withdrawal to the institution or the date the institution terminates the student, by applying the institution's attendance, conduct, or Satisfactory Academic Progress policy.
+If a student provides advanced notice of withdrawal such that the 45-day window for refund processing ends before the last date of attendance, the refund must be paid within forty-five(45) calendar days from the last date of attendance.

-Rejection and Cancellation Before the Start of Class:
+Rejection and Cancellation before the start of class:

-- If an applicant is rejected for enrollment by an institution, or if a prospective international student has his/her visa application rejected, a full refund of all tuition monies paid will be made to the applicant. - If an institution cancels a program subsequent to a student's enrollment, the institution will refund all monies paid by the student. - 3.
+- 1. If an applicant is rejected for enrollment by an institution, or if a prospective international student has his/her visa application rejected, a full refund of all tuition monies paid will be made to the applicant less a maximum application/registration fee of \$200, if such charges are clearly noted in the enrollment agreement as being non-refundable - 2.
+If an institution cancels a program subsequent to a student's enrollment, the institution will refund all monies paid by the student. - 3.
 If an applicant accepted by the institution cancels prior to the start of scheduled classes or never attends class (no-show), the institution will refund all monies paid, less a maximum application/registration fee of \$200, if such charges are clearly noted in the enrollment agreement as being non-refundable.
-An institution may retain any actual housing costs incurred by the institutions and a maximum total of \$500 for any non-refundable charges clearly identified in the enrollment agreement, including any application/ registration fee, courier fees, and travel cancellation insurance, when a student is recruited from outside the United States or its territories and possesses a student visa to enter the
+The only exception is for an international student recruited from outside the United States or its territories, receives an I-20 from the Institution, enters the country, and subsequently cancels prior to the start of class or is a no-show.
+In this event, an institution may retain a maximum total of \$500 for any non-refundable charges clearly identified in the enrollment agreement, including any application/registration fee, courier fees, and travel cancellation insurance.